The Parable of the Prodigal Son

 Luke 15:31-32

-Jesus' admonition to the Pharisees comes in these verses at the end of the parable.
-It is framed as the father's rebuke of the angry son.
+The admonition is framed as the father's rebuke of the angry son.
 He reminded this son of the great contrast between him and his brother.
 Yes, for the son who had always stayed at his side, the father had never held a feast like today's, but this feast was not given in honor of the prodigal son.
 Rather, it was given to express joy at his rescue from ruin.
 It celebrated renewal of everyone's fellowship with him.
 Yet the father's fellowship with the older son had never been broken.
 Every day in their relationship had been a feast in celebration of togetherness, as every day in the future would be also if the angry son would come inside and rejoin the family.
-Moreover, how could the father be accused of withholding anything from his older son, when everything he possessed already belonged to him?
+Moreover, this son had no reason to feel that he would suffer some loss of money or property because the prodigal son had come home.
+The father said, "All that I have is thine."
+The earthly meaning is that the prodigal son would receive no further inheritance when his father died.
+But the heavenly meaning is that all believers will enjoy the full riches of heaven regardless of how many others belong to the congregation of saints.

 The father explained also why the celebration was so joyous.
 His younger son had not only returned from a long journey; he had escaped from virtual death.
 When in a far country, he lost every loving relationship and every possession, and at last he lost even his personal freedom; in short, he lost every reason to live.
 But now that he had come home, all the doors to happiness reopened before him.
 Why should his own brother mourn at his resurrection to life?
 How unnatural!
 How cruel!